penrynjohnp/logicapps-labs/docs/logicapps-ai-course/02_build_conversational_agents/05_Add_user_context_to_your_tools.md

-# Module 05 - Adding user context to your Tools
+# Module 05 - Add user context to your tools

 - Explain when OBO is needed and how to configure it (only if OBO works from portal chat client - otherwise defer until after deployment section)